 Mountain View Nitrate Plume Restoration Project [ MAP ]

 ONRT is funding the cleanup of groundwater contamination that has existed for over 50 years in the Mountain View area of Albuquerque.
 The restoration project is designed to reduce nitrate concentrations in groundwater close to or below the State groundwater standard by using active and passive remediation technologies.
 The active phase will use a stepwise remediation process that employs a combination of pump-treat-discharge and enhanced bio-denitrification (EBD) technologies that are designed to reduce nitrate-contaminated groundwater within two hot spots to a concentration of approximately 40 mg/L. Upon completion of the active phase of remediation, natural attenuation will then be used to reduce the remaining nitrate contamination to the State groundwater standard (the passive phase).
 The two hot spots are separated by roughly 3,000 feet and, based on their locations, one is identified as the Mixing Pond Hot Spot (MPHS, the norther-most plume) and the other is the Hutchens Hot Spot (HHS, the southern-most plume).
 The ONRT contractor designed and implemented various field tests that resulted in the final design and construction of a EBD groundwater remediation system for the HHS (southern-most hot spot).
-This treatment system became operational in October 2014, it was expanded in 2016, and as of the end of December 2017, the system was successful in remediating approximately 11.5 million gallons of nitrate-contaminated groundwater.
-However, based on data obtained during the last couple of years, the construction of a similar EBD groundwater remediation system for the MPHS (northern-most hot spot) was found to be financially and technically unfeasible due to the following reasons: the size of the plume and nitrate concentrations have been found to be smaller and lower than initially anticipated; the aquifer is not as homogenous as expected and the impacted zone produces little water; an appropriate injection zone for the disposal of treated water could not be found; access to properties willing to accommodate the installation of an EBD system and the installation of disposal injection wells has been very difficult; and last, but not least, the budget remaining for the project is not enough to do the assessment necessary and then implement an appropriate remediation alternative that would get around the above-mentioned issues.
-That said, natural attenuation will be the remediation option pursued at this time for the MPHS.
+This treatment system became operational in October 2014, it was expanded in 2016, and as of the end of September 2018, the system was successful in remediating approximately 17 million gallons of nitrate-contaminated groundwater.
+Based on data obtained during the last few years from the MPHS (northern-most hot spot), the construction of a similar EBD groundwater remediation system for this area was found to be financially and technically unfeasible due to the following reasons: the size of the plume and nitrate concentrations have been found to be smaller and lower than initially anticipated; the aquifer is not as homogenous as expected and the impacted zone produces little water; an appropriate injection zone for the disposal of treated water could not be found; access to properties willing to accommodate the installation of an EBD system and the installation of disposal injection wells has been very difficult; and last, but not least, the budget remaining for the project is not enough to do the assessment necessary and then implement an appropriate remediation alternative that would get around the above-mentioned issues.
+That said, natural attenuation will be the remediation option pursued at the MPHS.
 The New Mexico Environment Department (NMED) is providing some of the technical management and oversight of the project.

 |Photos show the enhanced bio-denitrification groundwater remediation system at one of the nitrate hot spots (top photo shows above-ground structures; bottom photos show equipment and controls inside the metal building).|